collective/collective.easyform/README.rst

     </record>

 Add the ReCaptcha field to the forms where you want to use it.
-Use the field type ``ReCaptcha`` and leave ``require`` to false.
+Use the field type ``ReCaptcha`` and leave ``require`` unchecked.

 As a last step you might want to avoid including the recaptcha field in the thank you page and in the mailer action.
 To do that, edit the form, go to the "Thanks page" settings, disable "Show all fields" and then include only those you want.
-Likewise for the mailer: open the form actions via the actions toolbar menu and edit the mailer settings accordingly.
+Likewise for the mailer: open the form actions via the Actions toolbar menu and edit the mailer settings accordingly.

 collective.z3cform.norobots support